 A similar concern would be using a VFD to control the speed of a single-phase motor.
 Lowering the speed would effectively keep the capacitors in the circuit for extended periods of time and could potentially damage the motor.

 So if you can’t use a VFD with this design of a single-phase motor, what is the solution?
-The answer is to input a single phase to a VFD.
-The VFD can act as a phase converter and output a three-phase to a three-phase motor.
+The answer is to input a single-phase to a VFD.
+The VFD can then act as a phase converter and output a three-phase to a three-phase motor.

-There are some considerations, particularly with sizing.
+There are some considerations to keep in mind, particularly with sizing.
 Some VFDs are designed and rated to input both single and three-phase.
-Check with the VFD manufacturer but you’ll see something like this in the manual which denotes both phases.
+It’s important to check with the VFD manufacturer, but you’ll see something similar to this in the manual which denotes both phases.

-With larger drives, the ratings tend to only indicate a 3 phase input.
-Single-phase input is possible but a single phase derating is likely needed.
+With larger drives, the ratings tend to only indicate a three-phase input.
+Single-phase input is possible but a single-phase derating is likely needed.

 Let’s look at a VFD application with three-phase input running a 10HP motor.
 Let’s assume there aren’t any losses and PowerIN = PowerOUT.
 The input current and the output would be the same.